Katie Rose Clarke

-Katherine "Katie" Rose Clarke (born August 25, 1984 in Friendswood, Texas) is an American musical theater actress.
+Katherine "Katie" Rose Clarke (born August 25, 1984, in Friendswood, Texas) is an American musical theater actress.

-Early life
+Early life and education

-Clarke was born on August 25, 1984 in Friendswood, Texas.
-She got her start acting and singing in the United Methodist Church.
-Clarke is a BFA musical theatre graduate of Sam Houston State University.
+Clarke got her start acting and singing in the United Methodist Church.
+Clarke is a BFA graduate in musical theatre of Sam Houston State University.

 Career

 She first came to national attention for her portrayal of Clara Johnson in the Broadway production, the live PBS broadcast, and the national tour of The Light in the Piazza.

 She made her Broadway debut in The Light in the Piazza on December 9, 2005, at the age of 21, at the Vivian Beaumont Theater under the name "Katie Clarke".
 Clarke succeeded Kelli O'Hara in the part of Clara Johnson, after O'Hara had left the show to play Babe Williams opposite Harry Connick Jr. in The Pajama Game.

-Her other theater credits include Craig Lucas' 2007 play Prayer for my Enemy at the Long Wharf Theatre in New Haven, Connecticut and the Deborah Abramson/William Finn musical revue Travels With My Discontent at the Barrington Stage Company.
+Her other theater credits include Craig Lucas' 2007 play Prayer for my Enemy at the Long Wharf Theatre in New Haven, Connecticut, and the Deborah Abramson/William Finn musical revue Travels With My Discontent at the Barrington Stage Company.
 She also performed in the regional production of TUTS Houston Anything Goes in the ensemble.
 She was profiled in The New York Times in January 2006.

 Clarke then portrayed the role of Glinda on the first national tour of the musical Wicked.
-She succeeded Christina DeCicco on November 6, 2007 and starred alongside Carmen Cusack as Elphaba, who was later replaced by her standby Donna Vivino.
-She left the company in San Diego, California on August 16, 2009 and was replaced by Chandra Lee Schwartz.
+She succeeded Christina DeCicco on November 6, 2007, and starred alongside Carmen Cusack as Elphaba, who was later replaced by her standby Donna Vivino.
+She left the company in San Diego, California, on August 16, 2009, and was replaced by Chandra Lee Schwartz.

 She later reprised the role of Glinda at the Gershwin Theatre on Broadway on January 14, 2010, replacing Erin Mackey.
 She starred alongside Dee Roscioli, Mandy Gonzalez and Teal Wicks during her run.
 Clarke took medical leave in March/April 2011, during which time the role of Glinda was played by Laura Woyasz.
-Clarke left the Broadway company on September 25, 2011 and was replaced again by Schwartz.
+Clarke left the Broadway company on September 25, 2011, and was replaced again by Schwartz.

 Clarke returned to the 1st National Tour of Wicked as Glinda on November 15, 2011, replacing Amanda Jane Cooper.
 She was joined by Kyle Dean Massey, who had played the role of Fiyero alongside her in the Broadway production.
 During this run, she starred opposite Mamie Parris as Elphaba.